joshwadd/End2end_Driving_Keras/README.md

 ## Data Augmentation and Preprocessing

-To prevent the CNN architecture from over-fitting to the training data set and to increase the ability of the model to generalise well to driving encounters it hasn't seen in the training set, a set of data augmentation techinques where used to extend th
+To prevent the CNN architecture from over-fitting to the training data set and to increase the ability of the model to generalise well to driving encounters it hasn't seen in the training set, a set of data augmentation techinques where used to extend the dataset

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjIyNjMzOCwtNDAyNTQxNjIyLC0xMD
+eyJoaXN0b3J5IjpbMTE2Nzg1ODEyOSwtNDAyNTQxNjIyLC0xMD
 Q4MDgxNDldfQ==
 -->